jonashackt/crossplane-aws-azure/README.md

   # Only claims are namespaced, unlike XRs.
   namespace: default
   name: managed-s3
+  annotations:
+    # When a claim creates an XR its external name will automatically be propagated to the XR.
+    crossplane.io/external-name: dev-bucket-0
 spec:
   # The compositionSelector allows you to match a Composition by labels rather
   # than naming one explicitly.
 It is used to set the compositionRef if none is